NCEAS/2016-postdoc-training/11-advanced-R/1-data-wrangling.md

 ### By team of 2:

-- Investigate the data and come up with a strategy on how to clean these messy csv.
+- Investigate the data and come up with a strategy on how to clean the messy csv.
 Inspire yourself from the tidyr script we just looked at.
+Don't forget to set your working directory before loading the csv.
 - Create the pseudocode of the steps you need to do to be able to compute the difference listed price - sale price
 - Implement your strategy on both csv.
 Might be slightly different steps.
 - join and compute the difference listed price - sale price